BodgeMaster/new_dawn_mirror/xy Escape From Dome City.md

 "Sunglasses?"
 "They’re like normal glasses but... dark to make bright light easier on your eyes."
 Jack puts a pair in Annie’s hands.
 She puts them on and cautiously squints outside.
 Lots of green, brown, and gray but before she can make out anything specific, they roll into another tunnel.
 The automated voice comes on again:
 "We are now approaching Ivydale South.
-Your next connections are line 7 to Ivydale Distillery from platform 5, HST1511 to Westport from platform 14, HST815 to Nova Metropolis from platform 11.
-This train will continue on line 5 to Siren’s Song Fish Market via Ivydale West, Siren’s Song Observatory, Siren’s Song Central Station."
+Your next connections are line 7 to Ivydale Distillery from platform 5, HST1511 to Siren’s Edge from platform 14, HST815 to Nova Metropolis from platform 11.
+This train will continue on line 5 to Sentinel Shores Fish Market via Ivydale West, Sentinel Shores Observatory, Sentinel Shores Central Station."
 After a moment, Jack says quietly: "I wonder how much of these places is left..."
-Raising his voice back to a normal level, he adds: "But for now, it’s time for you to explore the outside world..."
+Raising his voice back to a normal level, he adds: "But for now, it’s time for you to explore the outside world."
 The train rolls out of the second tunnel and they find themselves in a station.

 *some reply from Annie Idk, this section needs some more fixing up in general*